brsynth/RetroPath2-wrapper/README.md

 ### Return codes

 `retropath2()` function returns one of the following codes:

-* 0: No error
+- 0: No error
-* 1: File is not found
+- 1: File is not found
-* 2: Running the RetroPath2.0 Knime program produced an OSError
+- 2: Running the RetroPath2.0 Knime program produced an OSError
-* 3: InChI is malformated
+- 3: InChI is malformated
+- 4: Sink file is malformed
+- 5: Knime installation returns an error
-* 10: Source has been found in the sink (warning)
+- 10: Source has been found in the sink (warning)
-* 11: No solution is found (warning)
+- 11: No solution is found (warning)

 ## Tests

 Test can be run with the following commands:

 ### Natively

 ```sh
 conda install -c conda-forge pytest
 python -m pytest tests